 Significance for TMDLs.
 Attention has focused on nonpoint source management efforts as a result of recent emphasis by EPA and states on meeting TMDL requirements (see TMDL discussion, above).
 Scrutiny of nonpoint pollution problems and how they are being addressed has intensified as policymakers and program officials assess additional steps to continue progress towards the Act's water quality goals.
 EPA has recently begun to explicitly link implementation of Section 319 with TMDL activities.
 For example, in September 2001, EPA published guidance saying that grants awarded under Section 319 should have a concentrated focus on the development and implementation of TMDLs for nonpoint sources of pollution, although funds will still be awarded to activities other than TMDLs.
-However, states and agricultural interests criticized the guidance as being too restrictive, and in August, EPA modified the guidance which continues to encourage development of nonpoint source TMDLs but gives states more flexibility to do so, especially in areas that lack formally-established TMDLs.
+However, states and agricultural interests criticized the guidance as being too restrictive, and in August 2002, EPA modified the guidance which continues to encourage development of nonpoint source TMDLs but gives states more flexibility to do so, especially in areas that lack formally-established TMDLs.
+Since FY2001, \$100 million of Section 319 grant funds is being devoted to developing and implementing nonpoint source TMDLs.

-State Revolving Fund Provisions
+State Revolving Fund Program

 The Act's program of financial aid for municipal wastewater treatment plant construction was a central and controversial aspect of debate on the 1987 amendments.
-Since 1972 Congress has provided \$73 billion to assist wastewater treatment construction, but funding needs remain very high: an additional \$139.5 billion nationwide over the next 20 years for all types of projects eligible for funding under the Act, according to the most recent estimate by EPA and the states completed in 1996.
-On September 30, EPA released a study, called the Gap Analysis, which assesses the difference between current spending for wastewater infrastructure and total funding needs (both capital and operation and maintenance).
+Since 1972 Congress has provided more than \$75 billion to assist wastewater treatment construction, but funding needs remain very high: an additional \$181 billion nationwide through the for all types of projects eligible for funding under the Act, according to the most recent Needs Survey estimate by EPA and the states, completed in August 2003.
+In September 2002, EPA released a study, called the Gap Analysis, which assesses the difference between current spending for wastewater infrastructure and total funding needs

+(both capital and operation and maintenance).
 EPA estimates that, over the next two decades, the United States needs to spend nearly \$390 billion to replace existing wastewater infrastructure systems and to build new ones.
-Funding needs for operation and maintenance are an additional \$148 billion, the Agency estimates.
-According to the study, if there is no increase in investment, there will be about a \$6 billion gap between current annual capital expenditures for wastewater treatment (\$13 billion annually) and projected spending needs.
+Funding needs for operation and maintenance (not eligible for Clean Water Act funding) are an additional \$148 billion, the Agency estimates.
+According to the Gap Analysis, if there is no increase in investment, there will be about a \$6 billion gap between current annual capital expenditures for wastewater treatment (\$13 billion annually) and projected spending needs.
 The study also estimates that, if wastewater spending increases by 3% annually, the gap would shrink by nearly 90% (to about \$1 billion annually).
 At issue has been what should be the federal role in assisting states and cities, especially in view of such high projected funding needs.